josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - The AI may only accept War Reparations or white peace, leaving the Defender with all territory intact
 - This is inconsistent with land-based Rebellions where the culturally dominant Country gains a Vassal

+**Example 3 - Landless Rebel Behavior (France vs Castile - VERIFIED):**
+- Castile conquers Loudun (French culture territory)
+- French Secessionists Rebellion spawns as Society of Pops (<50% French culture population)
+- France (culturally dominant) is forcibly called to support the Rebellion
+- France fights Castile (two major powers in Europe) and achieves 100% Warscore
+- **Outcome 1:** The landless rebel (AAA00) becomes a **landless Secessionists Vassal** of France with no territory, only 1 unit of cavalry (5 people) - effectively useless
+- **Outcome 2:** The landless rebel becomes a **settled country** but **NOT a Secessionists Vassal** of France - completely independent
+- France gains only **314.82 to 350.72 ducats** (War Reparations) despite fighting an entire major War with 100% Warscore
+- France gains **NO TERRITORY** and either **NO USEFUL Vassal** (landless vassal with 5 people) or **NO Vassal AT ALL** (independent country)
+- **Summary:** Two major powers (France and Castile) fight a War for either: (1) a landless Secessionists Vassal with 1 unit of cavalry (5 people), (2) an independent settled country, or (3) 314.82 to 350.72 ducats.
+This demonstrates that the secessionist concept completely falls apart for landless rebels - there is almost no benefit to fighting in a secessionist War for a landless secessionist because the supposedly overlord France gains almost nothing, and the landless rebel does NOT become France's useful Vassal if it becomes settled

 **Why This Is Problematic:**
 - **Inconsistent outcomes:** Same mechanism produces different results based on population size
-- **No reward for culturally dominant Country:** Landless Rebellions provide no benefit to the culturally dominant Country that is forced to fight
+- **No meaningful reward for culturally dominant Country:** Landless Rebellions provide almost no benefit to the culturally dominant Country that is forced to fight - only minimal War Reparations (314-350 ducats) even at 100% Warscore
+- **Two problematic outcomes:** Landless rebels either become independent (no Vassal reward) or become useless landless Vassals with no territory (only 5 people in 1 unit)
+- **Major War for nothing:** Two major powers fight a War for essentially nothing - the culturally dominant Country gains almost no benefit despite winning with 100% Warscore
 - **AI suboptimal behavior:** AI may not take land even when it should, wasting Warscore
-- **Breaks intended design:** The Secessionists mechanism is supposed to reward culturally dominant Countries with Vassals, but landless Rebellions break this design
+- **Breaks intended design:** The Secessionists mechanism is supposed to reward culturally dominant Countries with useful Vassals, but landless Rebellions completely break this design
-- **Unfair to players:** Players who are forcibly called into landless Rebellion Wars gain nothing for their effort
+- **Unfair to players:** Players who are forcibly called into landless Rebellion Wars gain almost nothing for their effort
+- **Secessionist concept falls apart:** The entire secessionist concept becomes meaningless for landless rebels, as they can be independent or become useless landless Vassals

 **Technical Details:**
 - When Province has <50% population of rebelling culture, Rebellion spawns as `country_type = pop` (Society of Pops - landless with no territory)
-- When `country_type = pop` wins independence, it becomes an independent Country, not a Vassal
+- When `country_type = pop` wins independence, it has inconsistent outcomes:
+  1. Becomes an independent Country (not a Vassal)
+  2. Becomes a landless Secessionists Vassal with no territory (only pops/units, effectively useless)
-- The `secessionists.txt` subject type definition does not have `ai_wants_to_be_overlord`, which may explain why AI doesn't try to make landless rebels into Vassals
+- The `secessionists.txt` subject type definition does not have `ai_wants_to_be_overlord`, which may explain why AI doesn't try to make landless rebels into useful Vassals
 - The `PEACE_MAKE_SUBJECT_REVOLT_WAR = 0` define in `00_defines.txt` indicates AI has no interest in making subjects in revolt Wars, which explains suboptimal peace decisions
+- Even when landless rebels become Vassals, they have no territory and minimal military (e.g., 1 unit of cavalry with 5 people), making them effectively useless

 **Impact:**
-- Culturally dominant Countries gain nothing from supporting landless Rebellions
+- Culturally dominant Countries gain almost nothing from supporting landless Rebellions - only minimal War Reparations (314-350 ducats) even at 100% Warscore
+- Major powers fight major Wars for essentially nothing (e.g., France vs Castile for a landless Vassal with 5 people or an independent country)
-- Players are forced to fight Wars with no reward
+- Players are forced to fight Wars with almost no reward
 - AI makes suboptimal peace decisions, not taking land even at 100% Warscore
-- Breaks the intended design of the Secessionists mechanism where culturally dominant Countries should gain Vassals
+- Breaks the intended design of the Secessionists mechanism where culturally dominant Countries should gain useful Vassals
+- The entire secessionist concept becomes meaningless for landless rebels, as they either become independent or useless landless Vassals

 ---